What does a Customer Service Associate do?

 - Pros:

-- Potential for flexible working hours, including evenings and weekends.
+- Potential for flexible work hours, including evenings and weekends, in some roles.

 - Cons: